-Condensation can appear for many reasons, it can sometimes lead you to think there is an issue or fault with your windows.
+Condensation on windows can appear for many reasons, it can sometimes lead you to think there is an issue or fault with your windows.
 This is not always the case and there are some things you can do in your daily routines that can help.

 Moisture and condensation can appear on glass and windows because of the different temperature of the air inside your home and outside.
 Windows that have been installed correctly and those made from triple or double glazing are less likely to collect moisture.
 Because these units are made to measure and retain more heat, the temperature difference is less when compared to single pane glazing.

 There are a number of things that can cause condensation to appear on the inside of your windows.
 What can you do to prevent condensation on your windows?
 Here we give you some tips that can help.